NamehYenad1/financial-scheme-be/README.md

 - **API Documentation**: Integrated Swagger UI for API documentation.

 ## Technologies Used
 - **NestJS**: A progressive Node.js framework for building efficient, reliable, and scalable server-side applications.
+Chose Nest over express due to first class typescript support and also Nest encouraging a modular architecture by default, making it easier to manage and scale.
+It is also opionated
 - **TypeScript**: A strongly typed programming language that builds on JavaScript.
 - **TypeORM**: An ORM that can run in NodeJS, Browser, Cordova, PhoneGap, Ionic, React Native, NativeScript, Expo, and Electron platforms and can be used with TypeScript and JavaScript.
 - **PostgreSQL**: A powerful, open-source object-relational database system.